 Students have access to a wide range of resources including textbooks, publications, and computers in the University’s library and via online resources.
 In most cases they are more than sufficient to complete a course of study.
 Where there are additional costs, either obligatory or optional, these are detailed below.
 Of course students may choose to purchase their own additional personal resources/tools over and above those listed to support their studies at their own expense.
 All stationery and printing costs are at a student’s own expense.

-The diabetes course has direct relevance to the demands of working roles and will assist in career enhancement and support specialisation.
+The MSc Diabetes qualification has direct relevance to the demands of working roles and will assist in career enhancement and support specialisation.
 It is envisaged that most students will be in diabetes-related posts or aspiring to such positions.